 Olive Oil, 6 tsp - 8 tsp

 Start with 6.
 Close lid and shake well to get a proper emulsion.
 Taste, check the salt and the acidity (the level of which will depend on many things, the vinegar, the mustard, and of course your own taste buds) and adjust.
-Keep in mind, the acidity will fade as soon as it hits with the vegetables, so you want to be able to feel it enough when it is still in the jar.
+Keep in mind, the acidity will fade as soon as it mingles with the vegetables, so you want to be able to feel it enough when it is still in the jar.

 In a bowl mix in your preferred quantities (do you want this to be more of a kale salad, a beetroot salad or an equal mingle?)